-Too much has been written about this famous Spanish artist: some by myself (please see my earlier birthday posts here and for further Dali eccentricities here ).
 Dali loved wild animals.
-His favorite pet was a wildcat, an Ocelot, called Babou who he would take to restaurants, tethering the animal to a table and causing alarm to fellow diners.
+His favorite pet was a wildcat, an Ocelot, called Babou whom he would take to restaurants, tethering the animal to a table and causing alarm to fellow diners.

-One of Dali’s famous stunts was staged at London’s International Surrealist Exhibition, 1936 when he gave a lecture whilst wearing a deep-sea diving suit and very nearly suffocated.
+One of Dali’s famous stunts was staged at London’s International Surrealist Exhibition, 1936 when he gave a lecture whilst wearing a deep-sea diving suit.
+He very nearly suffocated.
 His wild exaggerated gestures were mistaken for his usual amusing form of eccentricity.
 Luckily for him a poet, David Gascoyne rescued Dali – with a spanner!

 A mysterious fire broke out in the artist’s bedroom in 1984, fortunately Dali was rescued by a friend, Robert Descharnes.
 Dali was returned his beloved Figueres , Spain (his birthplace), where his friends and artists looked after him.
 In November 1988 he went to hospital with heart failure.
 On 23rd January 1989, the artist died of heart failure at the age of 84.
 He is buried in the crypt in his Teatro Museo in Figueres, much loved and much admired by most artists and non artists alike.